LCC-CIT/CS133JS-CourseMaterials/LectureNotes/CS133JS-LN-W06-D1-Arrays.md

 ## Q and A

 - Do you have any questions about:

   - The midterm?

+    - You can come to my office hours if you want to review the questions you missed or were unsure about.

     - The term project?
-    Don't forget to post your project proposal in forum in the week 5 section on Moodle.
-    This is a good time to start the skeleton of your project.
+      - This is a good time to start the skeleton of your project.

-  - The reading on arrays:
+  - The reading on arrays
-    Since there was a holiday, I extended the closing time for the quiz to 11:59pm

   - Anything else?

+- Reminder of due dates:

+  - Project proposal on Thursday.

+  - Reading quiz on Thursday.

+  - Lab 5 beta version on Sunday.